SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessInvocations.md

 You no longer need to sleep and can keep watch, lowering the chances of attack and ensuring you are awake if camp is attacked.

+# 3. - Bond of The Talisman

+You can use Bonus Action to teleport up to 30 ft away to an unoccupied space you can see.

-# 3. - Breaker and Banisher
+# 4. - Breaker and Banisher

 You can cast Dispel Evil and Good using your pact slot once per long rest.

-# 4. - Breath of the Night
+# 5. - Breath of the Night

 You can cast Fog Cloud at will, without expending a spell slot.

-# 5. - Call of the Beast
+# 6. - Call of the Beast

 You can cast Conjure Animals using your pact slot once per long rest.

-# 6. - Chilling Blast
+# 7. - Chilling Blast

 You can change the damage type of the eldritch blast to cold damage instead of force damage.

-# 7. - Cloak of Flies
+# 8. - Cloak of Flies

 As a bonus action, you can surround yourself with a magical aura that looks like buzzing flies.
 The aura extends 5 feet from you in every direction, but not through total cover.
 It lasts until you're incapacitated or you dismiss it as a bonus action.
 The aura grants you advantage on Charisma (Intimidation) checks but disadvantage on all other Charisma checks.
 Any other creature that starts its turn in the aura takes poison damage equal to your Charisma modifier.
 Once you use this invocation, you can't use it again until you finish a short or long rest.

-# 8. - Corrosive Blast
+# 9. - Corrosive Blast

 You can change the damage type of the eldritch blast to acid damage instead of force damage.

-# 9. - Discerning Gaze
+# 10. - Discerning Gaze

 You can cast Detect Evil and Good without using a spell slot.
 Once you do so, you can't cast it in this way again until you finish a long rest.

-# 10. - Eldritch Mind
+# 11. - Eldritch Mind

 You have advantage on Constitution saving throws that you make to maintain your concentration on a spell.

-# 11. - Eldritch Smite
+# 12. - Eldritch Smite

 Once per turn when you hit a creature with your pact weapon, you can expend a warlock spell slot to deal an extra 1d8 force damage to the target, plus another 1d8 per level of the spell slot, and you knock the target prone if it is Huge or smaller.

-# 12. - Eldritch Step

-You can use Bonus Action to teleport up to 30 ft away to an unoccupied space you can see.

 # 13. - Fiery Blast